Particular/docs.particular.net/transports/sql/operations-scripting.md

 title: Scripting
 summary: Example code and scripts to facilitate deployment and operational actions against the SQLServer Transport.
 component: SqlServer
-reviewed: 2016-03-11
+reviewed: 2017-06-28
 redirects:
  - nservicebus/sqlserver/operations-scripting
 ---

-The followings are example codes and scripts to facilitate deployment and operations against the SQL Server Transport.
+The following are example code and scripts to facilitate deployment and operations against the SQL Server Transport.

 ## Native Send